bumbal/rancher-php-client/examples/remove-namespace-example.md

-##Create a namespace
+## Remove a namespace

-Example of how to create a name space
+Example of how to remove a name space

 ```php
 try